MurmurationsNetwork/MurmurMaps/docs/test-cases.md

 > Note: The term "cluster" comes from machine learning, where "graph clustering" is about partitioning nodes in a graph into cohesive groups (clusters) based on their common characteristics.

 Create a new cluster to get started from the Admin Dashboard by clicking **Create Cluster**.
-It takes time to build a cluster because once the list of nodes has been retrieved from a Murmurations index, the Murmurations Maps app must fetch the profiles from every node in the list; this process can take some time if the list is long.
+It takes time to build a cluster because once the list of nodes has been retrieved from a Murmurations index, the MurmurMap app must fetch the profiles from every node in the list; this process can take some time if the list is long.
 Select two or more tags (e.g., "network" and "software") and check the **All Tags** checkbox to reduce the total size of the node list.

 ## 1. Basic Tests